Harlem Shake (meme): Success

 This success of the videos was in part attributed to the anticipation of the breakout moment and short length, making them very accessible to watch.
 The Washington Post explained the meme's instant virality by referring to the jump cuts, hypnotic beat, quick setups, and half minute routines.

 The Harlem Shake is technically very easy for fans to reproduce, as it consists of a single locked camera shot and one jump cut.
 Nonetheless, the simplicity of the concept allows fans considerable scope in creating their own distinctive variant and making their mark, while retaining the basic elements.
 In its simplest form, it could be made with just one person; a more sophisticated version might even involve a crowded stadium.
 Moreover, there is a level playing field for celebrities and fans alike, with no guarantee of success for either group.
 There is a strong vein of humour running through each video that is not dependent on language, further increasing its potential to spread virally.

 History

 Creation

-The "Harlem Shake" meme was first featured as the opening segment in a video by Japanese comedian and artist Joji Kusunoki Miller under his viral Pink Guy persona as a skit on his YouTube channel "DizastaMusic".
+The "Harlem Shake" meme was first featured as the opening segment in a video by Japanese then-YouTuber Filthy Frank under his viral Pink Guy persona as a skit on his YouTube channel "DizastaMusic".
 Five teenagers from Australia, using the name TheSunnyCoastSkate, replicated this segment in their own video, which quickly gained popularity.
 As more people replicated the original video and uploaded their own versions to YouTube, Harlem Shake rapidly became an Internet meme.